ant-design/ant-design-mobile/docs/react/introduce.en-US.md

 - The UI is fully Configurable and Scalable, easily adapt to all kinds of product style.
 - Support Web / iOS / Android platform (Based on React Native), has a wealth of components, can fully cover all kinds of scenes.
-- Built-in "Components are loaded on demand" / "Web page HD display" / "SVG Icon" optimization features, integrated development.
+- Provide "Components are loaded on demand" / "Web page HD display" / "SVG Icon" optimization features, integrated development.
 - Use TypeScript to develop, provide type definition files, support type and attribute smart tips for easy business development.

 ## Applicable Scenes